PedrobyJoao/nwaku-eval/README.md

 such as:

 1. Latency-induced bottlenecks: inefficient peer scoring as a result of high latency, gossipsub mesh instability...
-2. Packet loss: the packet loss within a single-host environment is probably 0, and therefore protocols handling packet loss can not be evaluated.
+2. Packet loss: the packet loss within a single-host environment is probably 0, and therefore protocols for handling packet loss cannot be evaluated.
 A multi-host experiment would take that into account.

 ### Static network

-No nodes joined or left the network during tests, therefore no churn.
-That does not reproduce a real-world decentralized network scenario.
+No nodes joined or left the network during tests; therefore, there was no churn.
+This does not reproduce a real-world decentralized network scenario.

-It's not that complex to add some dinamicity to the network.
-A simple way to do it is to have a specific list of peers that will be always entering and leaving the network in a dynamic frequency.
+It is not that complex to add some dynamism to the network.
+A simple way to do it is to have a specific list of peers that continually enter and leave the network at a dynamic frequency.
 Experiments won't take these peers in account when measuring metrics (or maybe they will).

 ### Validating scenarios